WCLR (FM)

 WCLR (92.5 FM) is a radio station located in DeKalb, Illinois.
 The station is owned by Educational Media Foundation, and airs a Christian contemporary format, as an affiliate of K-Love.

-The station's signal can be heard from Rockford, Illinois to Joliet, Illinois and includes the Fox Valley region.
+The station's signal can be heard from Rockford to Joliet and includes the Fox Valley region.

 History

 WLBK-FM

 The station began broadcasting on December 17, 1961, and broadcast at 99.1 MHz.
 The station was originally WLBK-FM and simulcast AM 1360 WLBK during the day.
 The station was locally owned and operated in DeKalb.
 On May 25, 1962, the station's frequency was changed to 92.5 MHz.
-Gradually in the 1970s, the station added a progressive program known as "Headquarters" at night beginning at 6:00 p.m. and ending with sign-off at 2am.
+Gradually in the 1970s, the station added a progressive program known as "Headquarters" at night beginning at 6:00 p.m. and ending with sign-off at 2:00 a.m.

 WDEK

 In October 1976, the station's call sign was changed to WDEK.
 The station aired an automated Top 40 format during the day and a live album-oriented rock format at night.
 In 1979, the station became a full-time AOR station.
 WXRT Chicago mid-day jock John Bell was hired as the first Program Director.
 By late 1984, the station had adopted a Top 40/CHR format as "All Hit WDEK".
-WDEK was also an affiliate of The Rockin' America Top 30 Countdown with Scott Shannon, The Dr. Demento Show, and Hot Mix during its Top-40 days.
+WDEK was also an affiliate of The Rockin' America Top 30 Countdown with Scott Shannon (later replaced by American Top 40 with Shadoe Stevens and then by Rick Dees Weekly Top 40), The Dr. Demento Show, and Hot Mix during its Top-40 days.

 92 Kiss FM

-In early 1999, the station's local owners sold WDEK to Big City Radio.
+In February 1999, the station's local owners sold WDEK to Big City Radio.
 The station became "92 Kiss FM", retaining its CHR format and began simulcasting 92.7 WKIE in Arlington Heights and 92.7 WKIF in Kankakee.
 Melissa Forman hosted mornings on 92 Kiss FM, before moving to 93.9 WLIT-FM in 2001.